Why Apple is giving to the Malala Fund as part of its climate program

 The climate emergency doesn’t affect everyone equally: After a climate-linked catastrophe like a hurricane, young girls in developing countries often have to drop out of school to help their families financially, or because their school has been directly destroyed.
-The irony is that educating girls—which results in a long list of positive outcomes, like more access to family planning, more productive farms, lower incidents of disease—is a particularly effective, though often overlooked, way of fighting climate change
+The irony is that educating girls—which results in a long list of positive outcomes, such as more access to family planning, more productive farms, lower incidents of disease—is a particularly effective, though often overlooked, way of fighting climate change

 Now, the Malala Fund, the international nonprofit that was founded by Pakistani activist Malala Yousafzai, is starting to delve more deeply into the connections between climate change and educating girls.
 Apple, which runs its operations on 100% renewable energy and plans to be carbon neutral throughout its entire supply chain by 2030, is supporting the work with new funding.